mikirosario/mikirosario/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on [Legends of Hapax](https://store.steampowered.com/app/1776610/Legends_of_Hapax/).
+- 👽🎮 I’m currently working on Incognita, an RPG set on an alien world.
-- 🌱 I’m currently learning WebGL, TypeScript, JavaScript
+- 🤖🙀 I’m currently studying machine learning and quantum programming.